 Word study is the teaching activity that can make or break reluctant readers and struggling learners.
 Have you ever used a dyslexia curriculum?
-Have you worked modules in a high-quality computer program?
+Have you worked on modules in a high-quality computer program?

 Great reading curricula integrate word study into the lessons daily.
 (Read more on Research-based Word Study)

 - 5 reasons why word study must occur daily, and